jorisroovers/gitlint/docs/index.md

 !!! note

-    Right now it's not possible to write user-defined ignore rules to handle more complex user-cases.
+    Right now it's not possible to write user-defined ignore rules to handle more complex use-cases.
     This is however something that we'd like to implement in a future version.
 If this is something you're interested in please let us know by [opening an issue](https://github.com/jorisroovers/gitlint/issues).